-Tbilisi confirmed on February 23 that Soso Osurauli, former Georgian serviceman, working on a private contract in the Democratic Republic (DR) of Congo, is held captive by the Congolese rebel group M23, following a military helicopter crash in January.
+Tbilisi confirmed on February 23 that Soso Osorauli, former Georgian serviceman, working on a private contract in the Democratic Republic (DR) of Congo, is held captive by the Congolese rebel group M23, following a military helicopter crash in January.

 The Georgian Foreign Ministry said in its statement that authorities of the Democratic Republic of Congo addressed the Embassy of Georgia to South Africa on February 22 and confirmed that one Georgian citizen was captured by the opposition rebel groups in DR Congo, while another Georgian man was wounded and has been undergoing medical treatment in the government-held city of Goma.